woheller69/ImapLocate/README.md

 Yahoo! (imap.mail.yahoo.com), AOL (imap.aol.com), posteo.de and of course my server.
 Even if not still tested, it should work with others.

-Main changes ImapNote3 are:
+Main changes in ImapNote3 are:

 - runs und android studio 2021
 - HTML Editor
 - color support
+- full text search
 - sdk version 33
 - notes from posteo.de and gmail.com are working again

-Main changes ImapNote2 are :
+Main changes in ImapNote2 are :

 - app can be used with other servers, not only gmail
 - it's possible to open notes